Center of Mass Calculator

 Apart from the physics lesson, the center of the mass equation may be useful in real-life applications:

-- for the DIY enthusiast, the center of mass equation is super useful for making e.g., a crib or ceiling mobile
+- For the DIY enthusiast, the center of mass equation is super useful for making, e.g., a crib or ceiling mobile; and

-- for those interested in cars, we also have the unique calculator to find the car mass center
+- For those interested in cars, we also have the unique car mass center calculator!

 Center of mass definition

 The center of mass is the point at which the whole mass of the body or system can be considered to be concentrated.
 In other words, if you apply a force to that point, it will cause only linear acceleration and no angular acceleration.
 Don't forget that if the object has uniform density, then the center of mass is located at the centroid of the object.
 This fact can make your calculations way easier!

 🙋 Hey, if you need a quick refresher on the notions mentioned above, try our acceleration calculator and angular acceleration calculator!

 In one plane, you can imagine the center of mass as a lever or a seesaw, with a mass on each end:

 If you have two objects with the same mass, the center of mass will be exactly half of the distance between them.
 But what happens if you have a more massive object at one end?
 Where's the pivot point?
 Intuitively, we know that the center of mass will be closer to a heavier object.
 Where exactly it lays, you can find out using the center of mass equation.